Home » Type » Soups + Stews » CURRY LENTIL SOUP WITH POTATOES & GREENS

 Here’s a quick look at your options:

 • Slow Cooker: The set it and forget it method.
 Simply add the ingredients, except the greens, to the crock pot bowl.
 Cover with lid and set on HIGH for 3 – 4 hours or LOW for 6 – 8 hours.
-Add greens, let them wilt and enjoy!
+Add greens, let them wilt, and enjoy!

 top down view of a pot full of curry lentil soup ready to simmer.

-How To Store Leftovers
+How To Store + Reheat

 • Refrigerator: Leftovers will keep for 5 – 6 days in the refrigerator, stored in a covered container.

-• Freezer: This soup is freezer friendly and freezes well for up to 2 – 3 months.
-To freeze, let cool completely and store in freezer safe containers (affiliate link), leaving 1/2 inch head space for expansion.
+• Freezer: This soup is freezer-friendly and freezes well for up to 2 – 3 months.
+To freeze, let cool completely and store in freezer-safe containers (affiliate link), leaving 1/2 inch head space for expansion.
 Let thaw before reheating.
 You can also freeze larger portions in large ziplock bags or containers.

 • Reheat: Simply re-warm on the stovetop over low heat until warmed through.
-Alternately, reheat in the microwave using 30 second intervals, stirring after each, until warm.
+Alternately, reheat in the microwave using 30-second intervals, stirring after each, until warm.
 It makes a great meal prep for the week with homemade Naan on the side for soaking up the juices.

 top down view of freshly made pot full of curry lentil soup with potatoes and kale.